Reverse Charge Mechanism (RCM) under GST

 Now, let’s make an introspection of the various service verticals which directly fall under the banner of RCM.
 Here is a handy list of service industries that you need to cater a close glance at-

-How can you pay the RCM tax?
+How can you pay the Reverse Charge Mechanism (RCM) tax?

 If you happen to be a service recipient, you have got two precise options through which you can make a tax payment.
 You can choose to pay the service tax wholly or partially, whichever options seems to be convenient in your given situation.
 However, there could be some unforeseen hassles associated with this RCM.
 Thus, you would always highly advised to go for the advice proffered by a tax consultant.
 It is going to ease up your situation for sure.